Our goal is to share information and products that are truly helpful to renters.

 Are bed bugs covered by renters insurance?

-Renters insurance doesn’t cover bed bugs in most cases because it’s considered normal renters maintenance and a part of a tenant’s responsibility.
-Bed bugs do not fall under the category of an unexpected or sudden event, which is too bad because some estimates report 39% of bed bug infestations to come from apartments and multi-family housing!
+Unfortunately, bed bugs are considered a normal renters maintenance and a part of a tenant’s responsibility.
+Therefore, renters insurance does not cover bed bugs in most cases.
+Bed bugs do not fall under the category of an unexpected or sudden event, which is too bad because some estimates report 39% of bed bug infestations come from apartments and multi-family housing!

 Other bed bug expenses typically NOT covered by rent insurance: